dickdavis/dick-codes/_posts/2024-11-12-evaluation-of-shape-up.md

 ### 1. Set boundaries

-**Appetite**

-- How much the organization wants to spend on a given problem.
-- Two sizes: 6 weeks for big batch projects and 2 weeks for small batch projects.
+**Appetite**: How much the organization wants to spend on a given problem.
+Two sizes: 6 weeks for big batch projects and 2 weeks for small batch projects.

-**Fixed-time, variable scope**

-- Set contraints around how long projects should take according to the appetite, and then adjust scope accordingly.
-- If a project is expected to take longer than 6 weeks, decompose into multiple projects.
+**Fixed-time, variable scope**: Set contraints around how long projects should take according to the appetite, and then adjust scope accordingly.
+If a project is expected to take longer than 6 weeks, decompose into multiple projects.

-**Narrow problem definition**

-- Ensure the problem is understood well.
-- Size the problem so as to maximize the value added for the time spent.
+**Narrow problem definition**: Ensure the problem is understood well.
+Size the problem so as to maximize the value added for the time spent.

 ### 2. Rough out the elements